Struct textwrap::Wrapper

 Complexities

-This method consumes the Wrapper
+This method consumes the Wrapper and returns a

-iterator.
+IntoWrapIter iterator.
 Fully processing the iterator has

-the same O(n) time complexity as wrap_iter
+the same O(n) time complexity as wrap_iter, where n is

 the length of the input string.